PhraseExpress v9 Network Edition - Manual

 PhraseExpress is available in two licensing variations that you can choose during your purchase:

-This licensing type is recommended if a fixed number of permanent users is using PhraseExpress on a regular basis.
+This licensing type is recommended if a fixed number of permanent users are using PhraseExpress on a regular basis.

 You can unbind a particular user from a license key in the Monitor tab of the Client Managers if the user is not currently connected with the PhraseExpress Server.
 The user is then displayed in grey color in the list of clients and you can right-click the user to unbind the license key association.
 The license key is then put back into the pool of available license keys for another user.